 Clarksville, IN 47129

 $2 parking.
 Interpretive Center: $9 – 12 years and older, $7 – 5 to 11 years, under 5 – no cost.
-Indiana State Park pass waives parking fee, not the Interpretive Center admission fee.
+Indiana State Park pass waives the parking fee, not the Interpretive Center admission fee.

 The Interpretive Center is ADA accessible.
 Audio descriptive iPods are available for visitors with visual and hearing impairments.
 A wheelchair is available for visitors with limited mobility.
 Marked service animals are permitted.